semihucann/hairdressers/docs/source/user/member2.rst

 Statistics Page
 ---------------
 Extra Statistic page that is directed from main page.
 There are 5 subsections stands for each statistic table.
-When the buttons at the above of the page, it dynamically brings the corresponding statistic table.
+When the buttons at the above of the page is pressed, it dynamically brings the corresponding statistic table.
 Generally, top 3 most element of result is listed.

 .. figure:: pictures/statistics.png
    :scale: 50 %